MeshA*: Efficient Path Planning With Motion Primitives: Empirical Evaluation

-The cost of each primitive is defined as its length, and the heuristic function is the Euclidean distance.
-We use five different weights for this heuristic in our experiments: $w=1, 1.1, 2, 5, 10$.
-It is known that utilizing weighted heuristic speeds up the search~\cite{wastar} while the cost of the solution increases.
+The cost of each primitive is its length, and the heuristic is the Euclidean distance.
+We test heuristic weights $w \in \{1, 1.1, 2, 5, 10\}$, where larger weights speed up search but increase solution cost~\cite{wastar}.

+To ensure a fair comparison, we implement all algorithms in C++ with identical data structures (e.g., priority queue) and the same underlying A* logic for both the mesh graph (MeshA*) and the state lattice (LBA*).
+Both implementations include \textit{g-value pruning} (i.e., avoiding exploration a state that already has a known better g-value).
+To avoid \texttt{DecreaseKey} operations in the \texttt{PriorityQueue} we perform this "lazily": all successors are added to \texttt{OPEN}, but a search node is discarded upon extraction if its state is already in \texttt{CLOSED}.
+This strategy correctly guarantees optimality (for $w=1$) and bounded suboptimality (for $w>1$) without re-opening \cite{wo_reexp}.

+All experiments were conducted on AMD EPYC 7742 under identical conditions.
+We primarily measure runtime, as other metrics like nodes generated and expansions are not directly comparable due to fundamentally different search approaches: LBA* expands motion primitives while MeshA* expands extended cells.
+Additionally, we report \textit{checked cells} (total cells in collision traces examined) as a processor-independent metric that highlights MeshA*'s cell-by-cell search advantage.

-\textbf{Results.} Fig.~\ref{exp_time} illustrates the median runtime of each algorithm as a ratio to the runtime of LBA*.
-That is the runtime of LBA* is considered 100\% in each run and the runtime of the other solvers is divided by this value.
-Thus the lower the line is on the plot -- the better.
-Clearly MeshA* consistently outperforms the baselines.
-For $w=1$ it consumes on average $60\%$-$80\%$ of the LBA* runtime (depending on the map).
-That is the speed-up is up to 1.5x.
-When the heuristic is weighted this gap can get even more pronounced and we can observe x2 speed-up.
-Next, Mesh/ParallA* is notably faster than MeshA* for lower heuristic weights.
-For higher weights the runtime of MeshA* and Mesh/ParallA* is similar.
-This phenomenon occurs because, at higher values of $w$, the speed of solving the tests increases to the point where the benefits of additional pruning in Mesh/ParallA* become less noticeable, overshadowed by the overhead of alternating between the two searches.
-This effect is particularly pronounced on the \texttt{Moscow\_0\_512}, which features ample open space and no dead ends.
+\textbf{Results.} Fig.~\ref{exp_time} illustrates the median runtime of each algorithm as a ratio to LBA*.
+That is, the runtime of LBA* is considered 100\% in each run, and the runtime of the other solvers is divided by this value.
+Thus, the lower the line is on the plot -- the better.
+Clearly, MeshA* consistently outperforms the baselines.
+For $w=1$, it consumes on average $60\%$-$80\%$ of the LBA* runtime (depending on the map).
+That is, the speed-up is up to 1.5x.
+When the heuristic is weighted, this gap gets even more pronounced, and we can observe x2 speed-up.